 Craig Strathdee is a senior group leader in the Cancer Program at the Broad Institute of MIT and Harvard.
 Under the direction of Matthew Meyerson, Strathdee leads a group responsible for validating and prosecuting drug targets that have emerged from the Broad Institute's comprehensive oncogenomics efforts.
-The approach to target validation utilizes RNAi, CRISPR, and ORF expression platforms to genetically perturb candidate target gene expression in relevant cancer cell lines, and then profile the resulting phenotypic changes with regard to their effect on various biochemical pathways.
-Strathdee’s group is responsible for the identification and implementation of suitable cell-based screens to support the subsequent HTS, and it is also actively contributing to the design of a suitable assay cascade to support the follow-on hit expansion and lead optimization efforts.
+His approach to target validation utilizes RNAi, CRISPR, and ORF expression platforms to genetically perturb candidate target gene expression in relevant cancer cell lines, and then profile the resulting phenotypic changes with regard to their effect on various biochemical pathways.
+Following target validation, Strathdee’s group leads the biological aspects of each drug discovery project and is responsible for the identification and implementation of suitable cell-based screens to support the subsequent high throughput screening, as well as guiding the design of a corresponding assay cascade to support follow-on hit expansion and lead optimization efforts.

-Strathdee earned his Ph.D. in microbial pathogenesis and B.Sc. in microbiology from the University of Guelph.
-His postdoctoral fellowship in human genetics was undertaken at the Hospital for Sick Children/University of Toronto.
+Strathdee earned his Ph.D. in microbial pathogenesis and B.Sc. in microbiology from the University of Guelph, with further postdoctoral training in human genetics at the Hospital for Sick Children of the University of Toronto.

 Contact Craig Strathdee via email at email@example.com.